clarkzjw/mmsys24-starlink-livestreaming/README.md

 ## Prerequisites

 Any system capable of running recent versions of [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/) should suffice.
-The results of this paper were produced on Debian 12.5 x86-64 with Docker version 25.0.3 and the built-in [Compose plugin](https://docs.docker.com/compose/install/linux/) version 2.24.5.
+The results of this paper were produced on Debian 12.5 x86-64 with Docker version 25.0.3 and the [Compose plugin](https://docs.docker.com/compose/install/linux/) version 2.24.5.
 However, the [Compose standalone](https://docs.docker.com/compose/install/standalone/) should also work.

-To install Docker and Docker compose plugin on a recent Linux distribution, you can use the following script.
+To install Docker and Docker compose plugin on a recent Linux distribution, you can use the following automated installation script.

 ```bash
 curl -fsSL https://get.docker.com | sh